• State Regulations

-Whether you are purchasing the ride from a dealer or from an individual that ran an ad in the Sunday paper, the key to the transaction is research.
+Whether you are purchasing from a dealer or an individual who ran an ad in the Sunday paper, the key to the transaction is research.
 Knowing exactly what the deal entails before you go into it is half the battle.
 The other half is ensuring that you have the right documents in order to transfer the vehicle title into your name.
 This way you can register the vehicle and actually drive it on the roads and highways of Maryland.

-Although we cannot go to the dealership or meet the seller with you, we do offer a few tips on how to go to the sale prepared.
+Although we cannot go to the dealership or meet the seller with you, we do offer several tips on how to go to the sale prepared.
 It is also imperative when you are looking over a used car that you do more than simply kick the tires a few times.
 Those days are long gone and so are the cars you could do that with.
-Nowadays cars are like rolling computers and need thorough scrutiny.
-It is even worth the few extra dollars to run a history on the vehicle.
+Nowadays cars are like rolling computers and need thorough inspection.
+It is even worth the few extra dollars to run a vehicle history report on the vehicle.

 To ensure the seller is released from vehicle ownership and the buyer takes over ownership, there are certain documents that need to change hands.